scrapy/scrapy/docs/topics/spider-middleware.rst

     .. method:: process_start_requests(start_requests, spider)

         .. versionadded:: 0.15
+        .. versionchanged:: 2.1
+           Since 2.1 this can take and return an :term:`python:asynchronous iterable`.

         This method is called with the start requests of the spider, and works similarly to the :meth:`process_spider_output` method, except that it